 Mousekeeping is the fun Disney name for housekeeping.
 They are a great group of people that work tirelessly to make your room perfect before you come back for a mid-day nap with the littles.

-It is possible to decline mouse keeping for any given reason, be it privacy or not needing the towels replaced and neds made each day.
+It is possible to decline mousekeeping for any given reason, be it for privacy, not needing the towels replaced, or the beds being refreshed.
 For those that choose to decline mouse keeping, you will be given a $10 Disney e-gift card per day of your stay, excluding the last day.
-So a 5 day stay will get you a $40 gift card.
+So a 5-day stay will get you a $40 gift card.

 Considering the heat and often the two of us would be showering, we decided $40 wasn’t worth the hassle of constantly calling down for more towels.